 The table below outlines key features of the 2020 financial year STVR award for the Executives.
-Refer to page $\underline{99}$ for treatment of STVR on cessation of employment.
+Refer to page 99 for treatment of STVR on cessation of employment.

-Features Approach Purpose Varies remuneration outcomes in line with the extent of annuwith a balanced focus on customer, people, strategic and shaboth risk scorecard and values assessments.
-Recognises both of performance. reholder meas ures, incorporating Participants All Executives.
-Opportunity Target STVR Maximum STVR CEO, Group Executives and CEO ASB (excluding Group CRO) 100% of FR 150% of FR Group CRO 75% of FR 112.5% of FR Business performance measures and weightings Individual STVR outcomes are determined on the basis of Group (or ASB for the CEO ASB) performance and individual performance through a balanced scorecard.
-The performance measures comprise a mix of financial and non-financial metrics linked to Group and business unit targets.
-Together they provide a balanced assessment of performance and support the delivery of the Group's strategy.
+Features Approach Purpose Varies remuneration outcomes in line with the extent of annuwith a balanced focus on customer, people, strategic and sha both risk scorecard and values assessments.
+Recognises both of performance. reholder measu res, incorporating Participants All Executives.
+Opportunity Target STVR Maximum STVR CEO, Group Executives and CEO ASB (excluding Group CRO) 100% of FR 150% of FR Group CRO 75% of FR 112.5% of FR Business performance measures and weightings Individual STVR outcomes are determined on the basis of Gro performance and individual performance through a balanced measures comprise a mix of financial and non-financial metric unit targets.
+Together they provide a balanced assessment of delivery of the Group's strategy.
 The weightings vary by role.
-More information on the CEO's STVR scorecard can be found on page 92. (including customer, Financial people and strategy) 1 CEO, Group Executives and CEO ASB (excluding Group CRO) 30% 70% Group CRO 10% 90% Risk and values assessment (gate/modifiers) to the following assessments (gate/modifiers): • Risk and reputation: via the Executive risk scorecard 2 the Box Executive STVR outcomes upwards or downwards, including • Risk and reputation: via the Executive risk scorecard 2 the Board 3 has the discretion to adjust Executive STVR outcomes upwards or downwards, including to zero, where appropriate. • Values: the Board 3 has the discretion to adjust Executive STVR outcomes upwards or downwards including to zero, where appropriate.
-Calculation of awards STVR awards for the Executives are calculated as follows: or amaras Opportunity Scorecard Risk and values Adjusted result assessment outcome FR \$ X Target STVR opportunity % Business performance result % X Risk scorecard result 5 X Values result Value of adjusted STVR award \$ Deferral 50% of the STVR award is deferred and delivered in deferred shares that vest in equal tranches over one and two years.
-Deferred shares have rights to dividends declared during the deferral period.
-All deferred STVR awards are subject to applicable Board 3 risk and reputation review prior to vesting.
-See page 99 for an overview of the treatment of deferred STVR awards on termination.
+N STVR scorecard can be found on page 92 . scorecard.
+The p cs linked to Grou performance an performance up and business id support the Non-financial (including customer, people and strategy) CEO, Group Executives and CEO ASB (excluding Group CRO) Group CRO Risk and values assessment (gate/modifiers) Performance outcomes determined through assessment of th to the following assessments (gate/modifiers): Risk and reputation: via the Executive risk scorecard the Be Executive STVR outcomes upwards or downwards, including Values: the Board has the discretion to adjust Executive STV including to zero, where appropriate. oard has the dis to zero, where a scretion to adjust appropriate.
+Calculation of awards STVR awards for the Executives are calculated as follows: and values sessment Adjusted outcome FR \$ x Target STVR opportunity % Business performance result % 4 x result % 4 x result % 4 x x result 5 x x x x x x x x x x x x x x x x x x X Values X result Value of adjusted STVR award \$ Deferral 50% of the STVR award is deferred and delivered in deferred sh one and two years.
+Deferred shares have rights to dividends dee All deferred STVR awards are subject to applicable Board risk ar See page 99 for an overview of the treatment of deferred STVR clared during the nd reputation rev e deferral period. view prior to vesting.

-- 1 Strategic initiatives include 30% weighting required by APRA to be allocated to the delivery of the RAP. - 2 Executive risk scorecard assessments include: risk culture and leadership; risk strategy/appetite; incidents and issues; and risk and control environment. - 3 'Board' is to be read as ASB Board in respect of discretion for the CEO ASB's STVR outcomes. - 4 The Board retains discretion to adjust scorecard outcomes. - 5 Also subject to risk and reputation review.
+Strategic initiatives include 30% weighting required by APRA to be allocated to the delivery of the RAP.

+Executive risk scorecard assessments include: risk culture and leadership; risk strategy/appetite; incidents and issues; and risk and control environment.
+'Board' is to be read as ASB Board in respect of discretion for the CEO ASB's STVR outcomes.

+4 The Board retains discretion to adjust scorecard outcomes.

+5 Also subject to risk and reputation review.